3 1/2 min read

 Lay on the floor with your knees bent, your feet on the floor, and your hands at your sides.
 Engage your core as you lift your hips to the ceiling and hold the position.
 While in a raised position, try to keep a perfectly straight line from your shoulders through your hips to your knees.
 Aim for 5 repetitions of 20-second holds.

 Back Saving Nutrients

 Botanicals have long played a role in natural pain relief and joint care.
-Osteo Back Pain Relief with InflamEase takes a revolutionary approach to such botanicals by combining standardized extracts of turmeric, boswellia, and white willow alongside magnesium and ultra-fruit blend from InflamEase.
+Back Pain Formula with InflamEase takes a revolutionary approach to such botanicals by combining standardized extracts of turmeric, boswellia, and white willow alongside magnesium and ultra-fruit blend from InflamEase.
 It has become the go-to product for anyone seeking natural relief from lower back pain and minor joint pain associated with osteoarthritis.
 Here’s why:

 1) Turmeric’s main active ingredient is curcumin, a potent antioxidant that supports your body’s natural inflammatory response to provide relief from joint pain.
 By including curcumin in a complex with phosphatidylcholine, it is much easier for the body to absorb and use.

 2) White willow bark is used to help relieve lower back pain because of its natural salacin content.
-The body metabolizes salicin to salicylic acid, an ingredient found in many over the counter pain medications.
+The body metabolizes salicin to salicylic acid, an ingredient found in many over-the-counter pain medications.